symfony-cmf/symfony-cmf-docs/bundles/media/introduction.rst

 The MediaBundle provides a generic base of common models to work with media.
 When working with them several terms can be used.

-Let's take the example of an image.
-In general we know how to store images, we organize them in a folder, maybe we added some subfolders and then the images.
+For instance, take an image.
+In general you know how to store images and how to organize them in a folder, maybe you added some subfolders and then the images.

-On a windows machine the image file has a **path** that can look like this:
+On a Windows machine the image file has a **path** that can look like this:
 ``C:\path\to\my\image.jpg``

-On a linux or Mac OSX machine the image file has a **path** that can look like
+On a Linux or Mac OSX machine the image file has a **path** that can look like
 this: ``/path/to/my/image.jpg``

-Above paths are called a filesystem path and contain the following information:
+The above paths are called a filesystem path and contain the following
+information:

-* the name of the file: *image.jpg*
+* the name of the file: ``image.jpg``;
-* and the path to the subfolder is ``/path/to/my``, the folder above has ``/path/to`` as path, etc.
+* the path to the subfolder is ``/path/to/my``, the folder above has ``/path/to`` as path, etc.

-What we see is that a path contains both information about the file and its parents.
+As you can see, the path contains both information about the file and about its parents.

-For the MediaBundle we re-use the **path** idea to make media objects unique and be able to get the parent from it when needed:
+The MediaBundle re-used the **path** idea to make media objects unique and to be able to get the parent from it when needed:

-* parents are always separated by a "/": ``/path``, ``/path/to`` and ``/path/to/my`` are all parents;
+* parents are always separated by a ``/``: ``/path``, ``/path/to`` and ``/path/to/my`` are all parents;
-* and combined with the media name after the last "/": ``image.jpg``;
+* parents are combined with the media name after the last "/": ``image.jpg``;
-* it also always starts with a "/".
+* parents always start with a ``/``.

-Phpcr also uses the **path** in a similar way, for Phpcr the path is also used as media object id.
-For ORM or ODM storage the id is more likely a number.
+PHPCR also uses the **path** in a similar way, for PHPCR the path is also used as media object id.
+For ORM or ODM storage, the id is more likely a number.

-If you look at the MediaManagerInterface you will see several methods using this **path**:
+If you look at the ``MediaManagerInterface`` you will see several methods using this **path**:

 * **getPath**: allows you to create a path for a media object stored in Phpcr, ORM or another Doctrine storage;